 When is the application period?

-Calls for innovator applications will take place once a year in late summer.
-Cohorts of four to six innovator teams will be selected by early fall to correspond with the federal research grant cycle.
+Calls for innovator applications will take place once a year in late summer or early fall.
+Cohorts of four to six innovator teams will be selected in winter.
 In between application periods, please fill out a pre-application form and we will notify you when the next application period commences.
 You can view the full innovator solicitation letter here, but applications should be submitted through the apply button found at the bottom of this page.

-The application period for the first cohort ended at 5 p.m CST August 12.
-Semifinalist reviews will occur on Sept.
-13 and finalists reviews on Oct.
-4. Work on cohort projects will commence in late October.
+The application period for the second cohort ends at 5 p.m CST Oct..
+13. Semifinalist reviews will occur in January and finalists reviews on in February.
+Work on cohort projects will commence in April 2018.

 How does CRI operate?